top of page

 The Incredible Hulk Season 3

-A return to the darker, more emotional tone of the pilot movie.
-Guest stars Brenda Benet, Bixby's wife, as a psychic in a powerful episode where David is suicidal, made even more heartbreaking with the context of their real life tragedy.
+This was a welcomed return to the darker, more emotional tone of the pilot movie.
+It guest stars Brenda Benet, Bill Bixby's wife, as a psychic in a powerful episode where David is suicidal, which is even more heartbreaking with the context of their real life tragedy.

 Premiere: Sep 21, 1979